akikareha/gtypist-programming-lessons/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit `.typ` files for other languages, improvements, or corrections.
+Feel free to submit words files for other languages, improvements, or corrections.

 Please follow the existing lesson structure and keep lesson files simple and